AbdulDudu/Fenamnow/docs/introduction.md

 - [Supabase](https://supabase.com): Supabase is a database management system that allows you to store and query data in any database.

 - [Sanity](https://www.sanity.io): Sanity is a content management system that allows you to build and manage your content.

+### All required env file templates have been provided to you.
+Simply clone them and fill in the required information